CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 • Accommodation: Consider spending the night in Mae Sai or the Golden Triangle area to fully experience the region.
 From luxury resorts overlooking the Mekong River to budget guesthouses, there are various options to suit all preferences.
 Use Agoda or Booking.com to book your stay in advance.

 • Boat Tours: Explore the Mekong River with a boat tour from the Golden Triangle.
 These tours typically offer a brief excursion to the Lao island of Don Sao, a duty-free shopping zone.
-Book your boat tour in advance through operators listed on Viator for a seamless experience.

 • Local Cuisine: Northern Thai cuisine is a highlight of this route.
 Try traditional dishes such as “Khao Soi” (curry noodle soup) and “Sai Oua” (northern Thai sausage).
 For food recommendations and where to find the best local dishes, check Eating Thai Food for a curated guide.